A history of the Village Halloween Parade: Puppets, performers, and NYC pride

+The Village Halloween Parade may not be as completely outrageous as it once was, but this annual holiday extravaganza is quintessential Greenwich Village.
 Though many parade attendees are there to show off their costumes and check out those of others, there’s a large number of guests who revel in the nostalgia of a New York tradition that’s marched downtown since 1973.
 But there’s a lot more history to the parade than most people may know.
-For instance, the parade didn’t always go up 6th Avenue, and there’s an entire art form behind those supersized puppets.
+For instance, it didn’t always go up 6th Avenue, and there’s an entire art form behind those supersized puppets.

 The parade did begin in the Village, just a bit farther west than its current location at the Westbeth Artists Housing.
 Once home to Bell Telephone Laboratories, Westbeth opened its doors in 1970 as a very early example of affordable live-work spaces for artists of all disciplines.
-One of the building’s residents, Ralph Lee, started the parade as a “wandering neighborhood puppet show” for his children and their friends in 1974 in the courtyard of Westbeth.
+One of the building’s residents, Ralph Lee, started the parade as a moving puppet show for his children and their friends in 1974 in the courtyard of Westbeth.
 Lee is the founder and director of the Mettawee River Theatre Company and an award-winning puppet and mask maker.
 He had amassed over 100 masks and puppets, which he put to use during this inaugural event.

 The parade moved from the courtyard along West Street, ending at Washington Square.
 In addition to Lee’s giant puppets, the mile-long event included masked performers and musicians.
 Since it was such a success, the parade took place again the following year, this year with a culminating Vaudeville act in the park and 1,500 participants.
 Lee won a Village Voice OBIE Award for the 1975 parade “to recognize its artistic achievement and to encourage it to become an annual tradition.”
 Under his direction, the parade garnered support from the New York City Department of Cultural Affairs, American Express, and the National Endowment for the Arts, among others.

 That same year, the parade became an official nonprofit organization and organized a core production staff.
 Also, George Bartenieff and Crystal Field of Theater for the New City produced the event on a larger scale as part of their City in the Streets program.
 Artists visited local schools and made giant puppets with children.
 Musical groups of all genres, including samba, Dixieland, African, and steel bands, were enlisted and played throughout the parade.
 Anyone was invited to walk along the route and those bystanders who felt compelled could jump in at any time.

 Another change came in 1977, when the route was changed to 10th Street, stretching from Greenwich Avenue to Fifth Avenue, but still ending in Washington Square.
 It was the first year that a giant spider hung from Jefferson Market Library’s clock tower, a creepy detail that still exists today.
 The Washington Square Arch also took part in the festivities.
 A fat devil sat on top and released balloons, and a fake version of the devil slid down a wire and landed in the fountain below.